svga/SVGAPlayer-Web/CreateJS.README.md

 ## Classes

-### Player
+### CreatejsPlayer

-You use SVGA.Player controls animation play and stop.
+You use SVGA.CreatejsPlayer controls animation play and stop.

 #### Properties